biotite-dev/biotite/doc/develop.rst

 Python version and interpreter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Biopython 2.0 is made for usage with Python 3.6 and upwards.
+Biotite is made for usage with Python 3.6 and upwards.
 Therefore no compatibility hacks for Python 2.x are necessary.
 Furthermore this package is currently made for use with CPython.
 Support for PyPy might be added someday.

 Code style
 ^^^^^^^^^^
-Biopython 2.0 is in compliance with PEP 8.
+Biotite is in compliance with PEP 8.
 The maximum line length is 79 for code lines and 72 for docstring and comment lines.
 An exception is made for docstring lines, if it is not possible to use a maximum of 72 characters (e.g. tables), and for code example lines, where the actual code may take